HudsonPWesel/Spring-2025/Cryptography/HW-1.md

-Section 2.8# 5, 6, 15 and 19
+## Section 2.8# 5, 6, 15 and 19
 5. Encrypt howareyou using the affine function .
 What is the decryption function?
 Check that it works
 6. encrypt messages using the affine function mod 26.
 Decrypt the ciphertext .
 15. ![[Pasted image 20250113120758.png]]
 For an affine cipher to be decryptable, *a* must be coprime with the modulus (in this case 30) (B is just a shift), so each encrypted letter is unique.
 The numbers coprime to 30 are: 1, 7, 11, 13, 17, 19, 23, 29 (8 nums).
-2. 'a' and 'd'
+b. 'a' and 'd'
-3. The reasoning behind this is if 10(letter1 - letter2) % 30 = 0 they will collide and both equal 0 as they're both divisible by 30 (using difference to demonstrate this relationship)
+c.
+The reasoning behind this is if 10(letter1 - letter2) % 30 = 0 they will collide and both equal 0 as they're both divisible by 30 (using difference to demonstrate this relationship)
 ```bash
  ╱  ~/Desktop/HPU-Files/Classes/Spring-2025/Cryptography/Labs  cat affine_dups.py